When your furnace won’t start, doing your own furnace repair in Huntsville, Alabama, can feel overwhelming.

 - Turn the furnace’s power back on.
-It may run through a series of tests before continuing regular running.
-If your furnace doesn’t turn on, the sensor could need to be replaced or something else could be causing a problem.
-If this occurs, call us at 256-801-4701 for heating and cooling repair assistance.
+It may go through a set of checks before resuming regular operation.
+If your furnace doesn’t start, the sensor may need to be replaced or something else could be wrong.
+If this happens, contact us at 256-801-4701 for heating and cooling repair assistance.

 7. Relight the Pilot Light

-If you have used the list twice and the pilot light still won’t ignite or stay lit, call us at 256-801-4701 for furnace service.
+If you have followed the instructions twice and the pilot light still won’t light or stay lit, call us at 256-801-4701 for furnace service.